What To Expect

 Mediations can include issues that are not part of actual litigation, but which the parties want to put on the table.
 The entire process is confidential.

-If you are interested in pursuing a mediation, contact James Morris.
+If you are interested in pursuing a mediation, look for an available date on the calendar on this website.
 Together you can check mutual calendars and determine a location for the mediation session.
+You should then email James Morris with the following information: Case Name, Attorney, Contact Information, Date, Time, and Meeting Place.
+You will then receive a confirmation.
 Morris often holds sessions in his office but travels frequently to other areas to mediate disputes.

 - At least one week prior to mediation, the parties submit brief memos of their positions in the case, including any settlement discussion summaries to date.